terraprompt/whatgenerativeai/content/_index.md

 ## Our Mission

-The mission of the GenAI Playbook is to demystify Generative AI and empower organizations to harness its transformative potential.
+The mission of the GenAI series is to demystify Generative AI and empower organizations to harness its transformative potential.
 We aim to bridge the gap between theoretical AI concepts and practical business applications, providing a clear path for organizations to:

 1. Understand the landscape of Generative AI technologies
 2. Identify high-impact areas for AI integration within their organization